 Best Home Weather Stations in the UK

-After quite a bit of research, including comparing stations to their counterparts (or competitors) in the States, we’ve come up with this list of the best home weather stations in the UK.
+After much research, including comparing stations to their counterparts (or competitors) in the States, we’ve come up with this list of the best home weather stations in the UK.

 The HP2553 is Ecowitt's top-of-the-line weather station, and it shows.
 Accuracy is on par with the Davis Vantage Pro2, and smart home connectivity and a new sonic anemometer make this our top pick.